Help Our Youth Succeed

 This six-course, 21-credit program is offered mostly online to accommodate your current schedule.
 With coursework plus a three-part internship, students typically take one and a half academic years to complete this endorsement.

-- the process of second language acquisition
+- The process of second language acquisition

-- history and legislation of bilingual education
+- The history and legislation of bilingual education

-- designing and modifying literacy instruction
+- How to design and modify literacy instruction

-- integrating content for English language learners
+- How to integrate content for English language learners

-ESL 415 Methodology: Reading (4)
+Methodology: Reading (4)

-ESL 421 Linguistics and Language Acquisition (5)
+Linguistics and Language Acquisition (5)

 This course is an introduction to the principles and uses of linguistics as they pertain to the teaching of English Language Learners (ELL) and the process of second language acquisition.
 Candidates investigate theories of language learning, evaluate language acquisition theories, and review the major factors that affect second language learning.
 Candidates examine ELL teaching methods and create their own theories about language learning and teaching.
 The focus is the nature of human language, grammatical aspects of language, psychology of language, and language in society.
 Candidates examine the theoretical principles, analyze their applicability, and determine how to use them effectively when teaching ELL classes.

-ESL 431 History of Bi-Lingual Education and Advocacy (3)
+History of Bi-Lingual Education and Advocacy (3)

 This course is an introduction to the history of bilingual education, relevant federal education legislation, and court cases which are related to the teaching of English to students whose first language is not English.
 Legal cases relevant to advocacy for English Language Learners (ELL) and their families are examined.
 Prerequisite: Per program plan, plan of study, or approval of program director.

-ESL 434 Learning Strategies and Assessment (5)
+Learning Strategies and Assessment (5)